ipython/ipython/docs/source/install/install.rst

     python -m IPython.external.mathjax -d /some/other/mathjax

-By default Mathjax will be installed in your ipython directory, but you can make system wide install, please refer to the documentation and helper function of :mod:`IPython.external.mathjax`
+By default MathJax will be installed in your ipython directory, but you can install MathJax system-wide.
+Please refer to the documentation of :mod:`IPython.external.mathjax`

 Browser Compatibility